Cleft Rhinoplasty – Columella, tip and dorsum augmentation

 Rhinoplasty for Cleft lip and palate patients

 Patients affected by cleft lip and palate have an overall disfigurement of the face.
 One of the reasons for this is the associated nasal deformity found in cleft patients.
-The various changes seen in the nasal structure of cleft patients include the twisted nose, a wide nasal base, flared nostrils, poor tip projection and short nasal length.
+The various changes seen in the nasal structure of cleft patients include the twisted nose, a wide nasal base, flared nostrils, poor tip projection, and short nasal length.
 Lack of midline alignment of structures is common in these patients.
-The lower lateral cartilages in the cleft patients are displaced on the cleft side that results in lack of support for tip projection and columellar skin envelope is shortened.
+The lower lateral cartilages in the cleft patients are displaced on the cleft side that results in lack of support for tip projection and columellar skin envelope are shortened.
 The surgical corrections for these patients usually occur at two or three different time intervals.
 In early infancy, adjustments of the lower lateral cartilages occur in along with the cleft lip repair.
-There is the significant distortion of the nasal tip’s shape between the age of 5 and 8 years, so the secondary correction for adjustment of the lower lateral cartilages is done at this stage.
+There is a significant distortion of the nasal tip’s shape between the age of 5 and 8 years, so the secondary correction for adjustment of the lower lateral cartilages is done at this stage.
 The final correction occurs when the patient is between 12 and 15 years of age.
 By this age, the nose would have reached its nearly adult shape.
 The number of corrections depends upon the severity of deformities the patient has.

 Usually, patients with bilateral defects require three corrections whereas the patients with unilateral defects require two corrections.
 The final corrective procedures are done through an open approach.
 The lower lateral cartilages must be carefully visualized.
 Septal abnormalities are corrected.
 Following the correction of septal abnormalities, any required adjustments in the nasal dorsum are done.